Steve973/api-evolution-showcase/README.md

 ## Project Modules

-Obligatory Disclaimer: There is no "objectively best" approach or structure to follow when you design your API.
+**Obligatory Disclaimer**: There is no "objectively best" approach or structure to follow when you design your API.
 The best approach is whatever you (and/or your team) decide to implement, given your requirements, goals, preferences, and any other factor that constitutes an "informed decision".
 The goal of this project and article is not to *prescribe*, but to contribute some potentially overlooked details to your evaluative criteria.

 ### 00-the-blob